lcetinsoy/letsencrypter/README.md

 ## Contribute

-Fork and pull requestion.
+Fork and pull request.
 No tests automated test for now.
 I know, I'm no good